Olaf2K/ALT_caller_for_pilon/README.md

 NOTE: ALT_caller_for_Pilon should only be used on filtered VCF files that have been purged of all data lines that do not pass other minimum-quality criteria (for example, requiring that lines lacking an ALT nucleotide must have a FILTER tag of PASS rather than LowCov or Del, and/or a valid read-depth exceeding 30 (DP>30), and/or QP score for the most abundant nucleotide <90% (so that alternative nucleotides are present in at least 10% of reads).
 Other filters are possible and can be implemented using grep commands on the input vcf file before or after use of ALT_caller_for_Pilon.
 Users are cautioned to use sound assessment of the sequencing technologies used, the behavior and option-setting of the variant-calling software, and biological reasoning, as they balance false-positive and false-negative alternative allele inclusion.

 ### 2) System requirements
-All software dependencies and operating systems (including version numbers)
+All software dependencies and operating systems (including version numbers):

 	4.19.0-17-amd64 #1 SMP Debian 4.19.194-3 (2021-07-18) x86_64 OR  Ubuntu 20.04.3 LTS OR similar
 	Python 3.6
 	screen

-Versions the software has been tested on
+Versions the software has been tested on:

 	4.19.0-17-amd64 #1 SMP Debian 4.19.194-3 (2021-07-18) x86_64 AND Ubuntu 20.04.3 LTS
 	Python 3.6
 	screen 4.06.02

-Any required non-standard hardware
+Any required non-standard hardware:

 	None